discoform/rubik-for-jekyll/_posts/2021-06-06-autechre-nts-t-shirt.markdown

     [Design]
 ---

+## autechre.warp.net

-Great NTS sessions design by theDesigners Republic.Ae t-shirts go quickly, so don't hesitate on this one.
+Great NTS sessions design by the Designers Republic.
+Ae t-shirts go quickly, so don't hesitate on this one.

 [Get the shirt at the Ae store](https://autechre.warp.net/release/123162-autechre-autechre-nts-sessions-white-t-shirt)